ihsn/SDCPractice/measure_risk.rst

    points in time and records have changed.
 This could happen when people move or change jobs and makes correct matching impossible.
 The assumptions assume a worst-case scenario.

-.. [#foot27]
-   See the Section `Objects of class sdcMicroObj <sdcMicro.html#Objects of class sdcMicroObj>`__ for more information on slots and the *sdcMicro* object structure.

-.. [#foot28]
-   In *sdcMicro* it is important to use the standard missing value code NA instead of other codes, such as 9999 or strings.
-In the Section
-   `Missing values <sdcMicro.html#Missing values>`__,
-   we further discuss how to set other missing value codes to NA in *R*.
-   This is necessary to ensure that the methods in *sdcMicro* function properly.
-When missing values have codes other than NA, the missing value codes are interpreted as a distinct factor level in the case of categorical variables.

-.. [#foot29]
-   Alternatively, the sensitive variables can be specified when creating the *sdcMicro* object using the function createSdcObj() in the *sensibleVar* argument.
-This is further explained in the Section `Objects of class sdcMicroObj <sdcMicro.html#Objects of class sdcMicroObj>`__ .
-   In that case, the argument *ldiv_index* does not have to be specified in the ldiversity() function. and the variables in the *sensibleVar* argument will automatically be used to compute :math:`l`-diversity.

 .. [#foot30]
    Besides distinct :math:`l`-diversity, there are other